hjylxmhzq/dynamic-json-rs/README.md

 }
 ```

-also you can compare two json
+also you can compare two json:

 ```rust
 // JsonType is derived PartialEq, so we can use assert_eq && ==